pulpobot/C-SFML-html5-animation/README.md

 State: In-Progress.

-SFML Version: 2.4.1
+SFML Version: 2.4.2

 Folder Structure:
 - chapter#-example#-examplename
+	* CMakeList.txt
+	* /deps: Any libraries required by the example (except for SFML)
-	* /Source: Source Code - Visual Studio 2015 Project.
+	* /src: Source Code.
+	* /res: stores any assets required by the example (e.g fonts or images).
-	* Windows Executable x86 File - Static Linked (A double click should be enough to make it work).
+	* /build: Precompiled Windows Executable x86 File.

-Note: If you want to build the Visual Studio Project you may need to change the "Additional Include Directories" and "Additional Library Directories" properties in project settings to match yours.
-Check the SFML Documentation for more info on how to do this: http://www.sfml-dev.org/tutorials/2.4/start-vc.php.
+- shared-deps
+	* /SFML-x.x.x: Current SFML Version being used by all the examples

+Note 1: If you want to build any example, just run CMake on their own root folder.

+Note 2: I have built all the examples on Windows with CMake; eventually will try to add Linux and OSx support, but I'll be more than happy to recieve any help with this in the meantime :)

+Note 3: Example ch04-12-video-frames uses Visual Studio temporarily.